everx-labs/DeBot-IS-consortium/UserInfo/README.md

 returns:

-	value: uint32 - handle to signing keypair, can be 0.
+	handle: uint32 - handle to signing keypair, can be 0.

 Important: this interface can be extended in future to retrieve more information about user.